kusicT/gwd-mytextarea/README.md

 - After initialization, the host size switches to `fit-content` to follow user resizing.
 - Styling inherits from the host so GWD visual settings propagate into the textarea.

-## Development

-Default installation method is using zipped component files - so all these three files should be zipped in one file with any name.